manolitto/openvlex2/README.md

 * OpenVLex gives you **dynamic floors out of the box**: every 1x1 floor tile can immediately be used for mosaics, patterned floors or as scatter.

+* Save printing time and money.
+And save plastic and rare-earth (magnets).
+Save the planet! 🌍🌎🌏🤓

 * OpenVLex is non-commercial open source and I created it in my spare time.
 Feel **free to use** it.
 Please do not buy me a coffee or a beer, instead please be a nice person and help people in need. ☺️
   And please share your OpenVLex experience with me and give me feedback!
   Download [here](https://github.com/manolitto/openvlex2/releases).